Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Motivation Study

 \subsection{RQ$_2$: Impact of Beam Size on Effectiveness}

-~ Table~\ref{tab:llm_effectiveness} present our experimental results for RQ$_{2}$.
-We can see that the number of plausible patches, only shows an upward trend at smaller beam sizes and remarkably declines at larger sizes.
+~ Figure~\ref{fig:llm_effectiveness} presents our experimental results for RQ$_{2}$.
+Overall, we can see that \textbf{the number of plausible patches generated by full-precision versions of LLM-based APR only shows an upward trend at smaller beam sizes and remarkably declines at larger sizes}.
 For instance, the number of plausible patches generated by RepairLlama increases from 139 at a beam size of 10 to 169 at 25, then drops significantly to 134 at 100 and further to 75 at 200, although the ratio of plausible patches remains at 0.60.
 This reduction is primarily due to the high frequency of OOM crashes, which range from 30-60\% at larger beam sizes, as depicted in Figure~\ref{fig:llm_efficiency}.
 These results highlight the significant impact of LLMs' extensive memory usage on their performance with large beam sizes.

-\thanh{add results of seqbs} Next, similar to RQ$_{1}$, we examine the impact of 4-bit quantization and sequential beam search on memory usage and the effectiveness of LLM-based APR techniques.
-Overall, the effectiveness of LLM-based APR techniques remains consistent with sequential beam search, maintaining the same trends.
-Meanwhile, quantization sustains an upward trend in effectiveness up to a beam size of 100.
-For example, the number of plausible patches generated by the quantized CodeGen-2B increased from 64 at a beam size of 10 to 107 at a beam size of 100, surpassing the original model by 42.7\% at the same beam size.
+Next, similar to RQ$_{1}$, we examined the impact of 4-bit quantization and sequential beam search on memory usage and the effectiveness of LLM-based APR techniques. \textbf{Overall, the effectiveness of LLM-based APR techniques remains consistent with sequential beam search, maintaining the same trends.
+Meanwhile, quantization maintains an upward trend in effectiveness up to a beam size of 100}.
+For example, the number of plausible patches generated by quantized CodeGen-2B increased from 64 at a beam size of 10 to 107 at a beam size of 100, surpassing the original full-precision model by 42.7\% at the same beam size.
 This improvement is due to a reduction in OOM crashes, from 30\% to less than 5\%.
-However, despite these gains, the effectiveness of quantized models still declines at larger beam sizes, such as 200, similar to the trend seen in the original models.
-For instance, the effectiveness of the quantized CodeGen-2B dropped from 114 plausible patches at a beam size of 50 to 91 at 100, and further to 55 at 200, reflecting declines of 20\% and 48\%, respectively.
+However, despite these gains, the effectiveness of quantized models still declines at larger beam sizes, such as 200, similar to the trend seen in the full-precision models.
+For example, the effectiveness of the quantized CodeGen-2B dropped from 114 plausible patches at a beam size of 50 to 91 at 100, and further to 55 at 200, reflecting declines of 20\% and 48\%, respectively.